deepthiii33/Brainwave_Matrix_Intern/README.md

 ### 🧠 How It Works

-The tool parses the structure of each URL and applies logic-based filters.
-It combines pattern matching and fuzzy string comparison to flag potentially harmful links.
+The tool breaks down and inspects each URL, using a mix of pattern detection and fuzzy string matching to identify risky elements.
+If any red flags are found, it highlights them clearly for the user.

 ---